 All of these treasures are originals, stored carefully (in some cases for hundreds of years) and available to everyone to see for free, in a darkened room in the middle of London.

 If that all sounds highbrow, the collection includes the Beatles’ original lyrics for various songs, some written quite literally on the backs of envelopes and cards.
 Original drafts of Ian Fleming’s James Bond sit alongside 600 year old bibles.

 Some exhibits particularly appealed to my 9 year olds.
 A letter from Florence Nightingale reporting on the conduct and ability of her nurses was one and correspondence between Anne Boleyn and Henry VIII another.
 Each case reveals another story, another piece of history.
 A letter from Churchill, writing by Darwin, the fascinating stories told by the writers of these documents forming part of British and international history for centuries.
 Items come and go from the collection here.

-The Alice in Wonderland piece we had wanted to see had been removed as some items can only be in the light for a certain period of time.
 As you walk around the darkened room you hear people exclaiming and calling to each other quietly as they discover something else.
 I hadn’t been expecting that Sunday morning to see documents relating to the beginnings of the British constitution, the founding of the Christian monasteries or even discovering quite how short some of the Beatles songs really are.
 The gallery is a treasure trove of literary achievement in all its forms.

 PIN FOR LATER